CFTM-DT: History

 CFTM has always been by far the largest station in the TVA network.
 As such, it dominated the network long before Télé-Métropole bought majority control of TVA in 1990.
 At one point, CFTM produced as much as 90 percent of TVA's programming.
 Even today, TVA's network feed is little more than a retransmission of CFTM.
 Whenever CFTM has to interrupt its programming for breaking news or weather alerts in Montreal, the entire network usually gets interrupted as well.

-CFTM-TV was essentially available on satellite beginning November 1, 1981, as TCTV, carried via Cancom by cable television operators across Canada, though not in most major cities.
+CFTM-TV was essentially available on satellite beginning November 1, 1981, as "TCTV", carried via Cancom by cable television operators across Canada, though not in most major cities.
 TCTV carried mainly the same programs as CFTM, but with some local news and programming from other TVA affiliates.

 The TCTV service ended when the Canadian Radio-television and Telecommunications Commission (CRTC) approved TVA for a national network license in 1998.
 Since May 1, 1999, all Canadian cable companies have been required to carry a TVA station.
-CFTM is the affiliate carried in most markets outside of Quebec — excepting some markets in Northern Ontario, Eastern Ontario and New Brunswick, which have long carried the stations in adjacent markets.
+CFTM is the affiliate carried in most markets outside of Quebec—excepting some markets in Northern Ontario, Eastern Ontario and New Brunswick, which have long carried the stations in adjacent markets.
 The station also provides a time-shifted feed for cable companies in western Canada, delayed three hours after the original broadcast, matching up with Pacific Time.

+In May 2025, CFTM moved to the Journal de Montreal building on Rue Frontenac, which it shares with Qub Radio and the TVA network.